Thursday, October 12, 2017

 Only 1000 points for each region are plotted.

 This plot shows the sky coverage of the dataset.
 The galaxy survey observed in two patches on the sky, which explains why we have two files.
 We will call them north and south from now on even though east and west might be more intuitive from this figure.
-However, this is just because of the aitoff projection.
+However, this is just because of the Aitoff projection.
 In fact, the plane of the Milky Way galaxy does go right in between the two patches, so that the southern part (blue) is indeed south of the Milky Way and the northern part (yellow) is north of it.

 The northern part has about twice as many galaxies as the southern part and in total this dataset covers about 1 quarter of the sky.